Part 2: Operations and Performance

 Achieving the cash management objective involves undertaking appropriate short‑term investments and debt issuance.

-Borrowing to support the cash management task is undertaken by the issue of Treasury Notes.
-At least $10 billion of notes were kept on issue at all times during 2011-12 with the aim of maintaining a liquid market.
+Borrowing to support the cash management task is undertaken by the issuance of Treasury Notes.
+The volume of Treasury Notes on issue ranged from $5.5 billion to $25.0 billion during 2012‑13.

-The objective of meeting the Government’s financial obligations as and when they fall due was met without use of the overdraft facility provided by the RBA.
+The objective of meeting the Commonwealth’s financial obligations as and when they fall due was met without use of the overdraft facility provided by the RBA.

-A total of $53.8 billion of Treasury Notes were issued in 2011-12 (in face value terms).
-The tenders were well supported with an average cover ratio of 4.58.
-Yields averaged around 32 basis points less than bank bill yields of corresponding maturities (compared to 17 basis points less than bank bill yields in 2010-11).
-Yields were on average the same as Overnight Indexed Swap rates for corresponding tenors.
-Details are in Part 5 of this report.
+A total of $53.5 billion of Treasury Notes were issued in 2012‑13 (in face value terms).
+The tenders were well supported with an average coverage ratio of 5.28.
+Yields averaged around 14 basis points less than bank bill yields of corresponding maturities (compared to 32 basis points less than bank bill yields in 2011‑12).
+Yields were on average two basis points higher than Overnight Indexed Swap rates for corresponding tenors.
+Further details are presented in Part 5 of this report.

-The movement in total short-term financial asset holdings managed by the AOFM (OPA cash balance plus term deposits with the RBA and other short-term investments managed by the AOFM), together with the volume of Treasury Notes on issue, during 2011-12 are shown in Chart 8.
+The movement in total short‑term financial asset holdings managed by the AOFM (OPA cash balance plus term deposits with the RBA), together with the volume of Treasury Notes on issue, during 2012‑13 are shown in Chart 8.

-In undertaking its cash management activities, the AOFM is required to maintain the 91-day moving average of the daily OPA cash balance within operational limits around a target level.
-In 2011-12 these limits were the same as applied in 2010-11, with an operational target of $750 million and upper and lower limits of $1,000 million and $500 million respectively.
+In undertaking its cash management activities, the AOFM is required to maintain the 91‑day moving average of the daily OPA cash balance within operational limits.
+In 2012‑13 these limits were the same as applied in recent years, with operational upper and lower limits of $1,000 million and $500 million respectively.
 There is also a Ministerially approved upper limit of $1.5 billion.

 The 91‑day moving average OPA cash balance was maintained within operational limits, and within the Ministerial limit, throughout the year.

-Movements in the 91-day rolling average OPA cash balance over the year are shown in Chart 9.
+Movements in the 91‑day moving average OPA cash balance over the year are shown in Chart 9.

 Minimising debt servicing costs subject to acceptable risk